ginkgo-project/ginkgo/dev_tools/containers/README.md

 + `papi/bin`: papi pre-built binary files

 The dockerfiles and container images already generated are:
-+ GNU 8, LLVM 6 (7 will replace this as soon as it is available)
++ GNU 8, LLVM 6 (7 will replace this as soon as it is available), Intel 2019 update 4.
 ## Using HPCCM recipes and docker to create containers
 The following explains how to use recipes and docker to create new containers.
 ### Generate the Dockerfile